EPDM rubber is known for its properties as a polymer with excellent resistance to heat, weather and other demanding conditions.

 The First Commercialized Biobased EPDM

 The Keltan® eco line includes six (6) grades of eco EPDM.
-Ranging from 50 – 70% in biobased content, these products have already been used to enhance sustainability profiles in several key application areas where performance expectations are high.
+Ranging from 50 – 70% in biobased content, these products have already been used to enhance sustainability profiles in several key application areas with high performance expectations.

 What Makes it ‘Eco’?